 A VISION: A NEW CLASSROOM AT THE CENTER

 It has long been apparent that the current exhibit hall lacks adequate space for student groups, tourists and meetings larger than a few people.
-With over 6,500 people visiting the National Bighorn Sheep Center in 2018 alone, among them over 435 students, 550 adults in 19 Road Scholars bus tours and many other special group visits, we have struggled keeping up with the growing demand of our small space for these special groups alongside our daily visitors.
+With over 6,800 people visiting the National Bighorn Sheep Center in 2019 alone, among them over 952 students, 344 adults through Road Scholars bus tours and many other special group visits, we have struggled keeping up with the growing demand of our small space for these special groups alongside our daily visitors.

 The risks to wild sheep populations across North America have never been greater.
 Diseases and habitat loss have created tragic population declines.
 The NBSC is committed to educating and inspiring young and old to conserve bighorn sheep–the wildlife and habitat–for future generations.
 To carry out our mission we need to present the best programs and curricula, the latter integrated directly with the state educational requirements.
 Our new classroom will provide this inspiring and engaging learning space.

-As of late May 2019, we have raised over $300,000 towards our $375,000 campaign goal, but we need your help now to help us get over the funding finish line!
+As of early 2020, we have raised over $340,000 towards our $600,000 campaign goal, but we need your help now to help us complete our fundraising goal!
 The new Bighorn Classroom will be a much-needed space where students, families and visitors of all ages learn about bighorn sheep and are inspired to care for wildlife and their habitat.
-With a matching grant of $25,000 awarded in March by the Wyoming Community Foundation, along with generous matching dollars from James Rice, Bert and Leigh Tuckey, the Robert B. and Emilie W. Betts Foundation, as well as the Falco Charitable Trust, every dollar YOU donate will be MATCHED to help reach our goal.
+In December 2019, we met the matching grant of $25,000 awarded by the Wyoming Community Foundation, thanks to donors like YOU!
+Alongside generous matching dollars from James Rice, Bert and Leigh Tuckey, the Robert B. and Emilie W. Betts Foundation, Gary and Jo Butler, as well as the Falco Charitable Trust, these donations have helped us get closer to our campaign goal

 Thank you to everyone who has contributed or pledged to-date and we look forward to the groundbreaking of this important expansion project.